dddoooccc-org/fo_report_page_layout/README.md

 ## Usage

+1. Download XSLT file (Not supported yet EXPath packaging system)
-1. Configure this package to An XSLT Tool.
-(In Saxon, write `<xsltPackages>` Saxon Configuretion file.)
+2. Configure this package to An XSLT Tool (In Saxon, write `<xsltPackages>` Saxon Configuretion file.)
-2. In stylesheet, load package with `<xsl:use-package>`.
+3. In stylesheet, load package with `<xsl:use-package>`.
-3. Call the templates.
+4. Call the templates.
    * Ordinally, `report:ins.layout-master-set` and `report:ins.static-contents`

 You must override 2 templates below;